HA title.jpg

 Just a few things to note while submitting content to us which helps us out though.

-• Please email all content to the email address hearabouts@outlook.com and no other.
-There is less chance of it getting lost and forgotten about then.
+• Please email all content to the email address hearabouts24@gmail.com

 • Pictures make things pretty!
-If you have an image to accompany then article great!
+If you have an image to accompany the article, great!
 Pictures tell a thousand words!
 A good size image helps us deliver a quality print.
 So ideally images should be around 2000 pixels on the longest edge.
 Please remember to own or have permission to use the picture you send.
 Even as a non-profit we are liable to claims of using copyrighted images, even within our small print run.

 How does 'Hear Abouts' happen?